-Cloudways vs Serverpilot compares to popular managed cloud hosting providers.
-This post is compare cloudways and serverpilot review and comparison on the basis of speed, features, pricing and other factors.
+Cloudways vs ServerPilot are two popular managed cloud hosting providers.
+So, don’t miss to have a look at an exclusive Cloudways and ServerPilot Review and Comparison.
+We have analysed them on the basis of speed, features, pricing and other factors.

-Managed because they manage your cloud hosting instances hosted on digitalocean, Amazon AWS, Google cloud or any other host for that matter.
-We tried to manage our digitalocean instances using both the services and this blogs details our experience regarding the same.
+“Managed” because they manage your cloud hosting instances hosted on DigitalOcean, Amazon AWS, Google cloud or any other host for that matter.
+We tried to manage our DigitalOcean instances using both the services.
+Hence, this blog details our experience regarding the same.

 Cloud Hosting Background

 As the hosting industry evolved, Amazon shook the world over by launching one of the biggest hosting service and that too on cloud.
 One of the major ground breaking innovation that Amazon did was that it reduced the pricing from a fixed cost basis to pay per use.
 This drastically reduced the cost of web hosting for the people looking to start a business online.